timkmecl/wayback-bulk-downloader/README.md

 -   **Specific Timestamps:** Fetch the latest available version of a page or specify a precise timestamp (e.g., `20150101`) for point-in-time recovery.
 -   **Dual Use:**
     -   A full-featured command-line interface (CLI) for direct use.
-    -   An importable Python module (`WaybackDownloader` class) for integration into other scripts.
+    -   An importable Python module (`WaybackDownloader` class) with a simple API and built-in progress logging.

 ## Installation